The total tuition for the program (as of the July 2023 – June 2024 academic year) is $125,589.06.

-- Federal Direct Graduate PLUS Loan: This credit-based loan can be used in addition to the Direct Unsubsidized Loan.
+Federal Direct Graduate PLUS Loan: This credit-based loan can be used in addition to the Direct Unsubsidized Loan.
 It provides additional loan funds to cover tuition and other personal or living expenses, up to the cost of attendance, per academic year.
-The Graduate PLUS Loan requires an additional application and can be found on gov.
+The Graduate PLUS Loan requires an additional application and can be found on the Federal Student Aid website.

 Students who intend to apply for financial aid should begin the process as soon as possible.
 We encourage students to apply for financial aid at the same time they complete the MBA@UNC application.
 To apply, complete these steps:

-- Visit FAFSA.gov and complete the Free Application for Federal Student Aid.
+1. Visit the FAFSA site and complete the Free Application for Federal Student Aid.
 The University of North Carolina school code is 002974.

 Students can apply for federal student aid if they meet certain criteria established by the university and the Department of Education.
 Read through the following information before beginning the financial aid process.